 The plum, and cherry, blossoms atop Atagoyama surround Atago Shrine, built in 1603 by order of the first Tokugawa shogun, Ieyasu.
 The shrine was erected to protect the residents from fire, since its formerly excellent view was well suited to watch for fires, and therefore the main Shinto god worshiped in this shrine is the fire god Homusubi no Mikoto.
 The very steep stairs leading to the shrine are also famous, representing success in life.

-Midway through the Meiji era, a Western-style tower was built and, for a small fee, visitors could ascend to the top for unimpeded views of Mount Fuji, the Hakone rang, Miyakejima, Tsukuba, and the provinces beyond Tokyo along with a majestic view of the capital city, itself.
-The elevation proved opportune, too, when the predecessor to NHK, Tokyo Broadcasting Station, erected its transmission antenna atop the summit and began broadcast operations in 1924 under the leadership of Count Gotō Shinpei.
+Midway through the Meiji era, a Western-style tower was built and, for a small fee, visitors could ascend to the top for unimpeded views of Mount Fuji, the Hakone mountain range, Miyakejima, Tsukuba, and the provinces beyond Tokyo along with a majestic view of the capital city, itself.
+The elevation proved opportune, too, when the predecessor to NHK, the Tokyo Broadcasting Office (JOAK), erected its transmission antenna atop the summit and began broadcast operations in 1924 under the leadership of Count Gotō Shinpei.